cyberacademydev/cyberevents/docs/cybercon.md

 ## Speakers

 Everybody can bid for speakership.
 The bid can be any amount of ETH speaker want to lose in the event she miss his speakership.
 Based on this amount all profit from cyberCon is distributed to speakers.
 In addition to ETH he must submit his name, report name and duration in minutes.
-Amount of the bid does not affect organisers decision to confirm participation.
+Amount of the bid does not affect organizers decision to confirm participation.

 ## Participants